Rishie123/Solar_Orbiter_Anomalies/Readme.md

 This is a project to analyze data from ESA's Solar Orbiter for a period of 2 years, from *1st of January 2022* to *1st of January 2024*.

-All the data needed has already been provided for the convenience of the user in the Data folder as `Solar_Orbiter.csv`.
+All the data needed has already been provided in the Data folder as `Solar_Orbiter.csv`.

 ### Primary Tasks